Table of Contents

 The body wants to survive today, tomorrow is less interesting

-Food is not there and just waiting for you to pick it
+The food is not there and just waiting for you to pick it

 The Mongols lived on meat and milk